handgull/DeliveristoDogs/README.md

 ## Getting Started

 1. You need to install fvm following the previous steps.
+> If you do not want to use fvm: you can check the used flutter version in the `.fvm/fvm_config.json`
 2. Install the project Flutter version:
 ```bash
 fvm install